-Men’s tennis standout Patrick Oliveira was named first team Peach Belt All-Conference in 2017 and held a No. 23 national ranking for singles play.
+Men’s tennis standout Patrick Oliveira was named first team Peach Belt All-Conference in 2017 and 2018 and held a No. 10 national ranking for singles play.
 Augusta’s men’s team was ranked No. 49 nationally in the first rankings of the 2016-17 season and the women were No. 42.

 In 2015 and 2014 the Jaguar men made it back to the NCAA postseason with appearances at the NCAA Southeast Regional.
 The 2015 trip was the 14th NCAA trip all-time, it’s 12th in the last 15 seasons and it’s 10th in the last 11 years -- all under McGrath.
 The Jags reached a No. 21 national rank in 2015.
 Men's freshman Moritz Gehlhaus was named Peach Belt Conference Freshman of the Year in 2015.